Skip to Content

 ● Cutting Performance

 If your chainsaw bar can reach across the log, then you should be able to cut it into lumber.
 Your chainsaw is also great for cutting wide slabs from large trees.
-So if you plan on building tables with a single slab top, then a chainsaw mill is the perfect tool for the job.
+So, a chainsaw mill is the perfect tool for building tables with a single slab top.

 Leave a comment